microbiomedata/nmdc_notebook_tools/docs/usage.rst

 This module provides two different forms of filtering:

-1. `find` module: Filters using a comma-separated format.
+1. `study` module: Filters using a comma-separated format.
 2. `collection` module: Filters in a MongoDB-like fashion.

-For more details, refer to the respective module documentation:
-- `find` module: :doc:`find`
-- `collection` module: :doc:`collection`
-For more details, refer to the respective module documentation:
+Refer to the respective module documentation for more details:
-- `find` module: :meth:`find`
+- `study` module: :mod:`study`
-- `collection` module: :meth:`collection`
+- `collection` module: :mod:`collection`